dynamsoft-docs/capture-vision-docs/enums/core/buffer-overflow-protection-mode.md

 enum EnumBufferOverflowProtectionMode {
    /** New images are blocked when the buffer is full.*/ BOPM_Block = 0,
-   /** New images are appended at the end, and oldest images are pushed out frombeginning if the buffer is full.*/ BOPM_Update = 1
+   /** New images are appended at the end, and oldest images are pushed out from the beginning if the buffer is full.*/ BOPM_Update = 1
 }
 ```